In my work with families, I get a number of questions that center around the theme of growth.

 In girls, the body prepares for the important job of menstruation by laying down body fat in the area of the tummy.

-The average age of starting a period is 12.5 years, but this varies with ethnicity and weight status, and can be earlier or later.
+The average age of starting a period is 12.5 years, but this will vary with ethnicity and weight status, and can be earlier or later, depending on the child and genetic predisposition.

 For girls, puberty starts around age 10, and height takes off.
 You can see this happening on your child’s growth chart.
 When girls get taller, they tend to lose that belly and may thin out over time.